pop-cosmos: Star formation over 12 Gyr from generative modelling of a deep infrared-selected galaxy catalogue: The Cosmic Star Formation Rate Density

 We also show recent results from \cite{chiang25} who perform a comprehensive tomographic analysis of the cosmic infrared background (CIB).
 The CIB is a direct measure of star formation activity, as it probes the light re-emitted by dust originally emitted in the UV by young stars.
 The \cite{chiang25} results are derived from a $60\,\sigma$ detection of the evolving CIB spectrum over $0 < z < 4$, with minimal impact from cosmic variance.
 They compute an `IR' SFRD from the total co-moving IR luminosity in the CIB.
 They then compute a `total' SFRD which is obtained by adding integrals of UV galaxy luminosity functions compiled from the literature to the `IR' estimate.
-The `IR' estimate agrees well with the \pc\ estimate, while their `total' estimate with UV LF corrections overshoot the \pc\ estimate as well as the \cite{madau14} curve.
+The `IR' estimate agrees with the \pc\ estimate, while their `total' estimate with UV LF corrections overshoot the \pc\ estimate as well as the \cite{madau14} curve.
+Separately, there is a jump of unknown origin in the \cite{chiang25} result between the $z\simeq1.4$ and $z\simeq1.6$ bins, which is present in both the `IR' and `total' estimates with the same magnitude, and therefore is unlikely to result from the UV LF corrections.
+The broader, later-peaking SFRD found by \pc\ appears to align qualitatively well with the \textit{Herschel} IR-derived SFRD shown in \citet{madau14} based on data from \citet{gruppioni13}, although these data were not included in the \citet{behroozi13, behroozi19} compilation.